+Mrs Bradley.

-THE aims at harvest are to harvest the crop at the optimum dry matter, using the optimum cutting height and optimum chop length, says Mrs Bradley.
-Optimum dry matter She says: "Aim to harvest at a whole plant dry matter of 30-33%.
-Harvest too early and starch in the kernels won't be fully formed.
-Harvest too dry, and it is more difficult to consolidate and remove air from the clamp, increasing the risk of heating.
-"To gauge the optimum dry matter, collect at least five representative cobs.
-Pressing your fingernail into exposed kernels should result in a soft cheese texture at top of the cob, but leave no indentation in kernels at the middle and bottom.
-Next, break cobs in half.
-A visible line will indicate where the milky white sugar portion in the kernels changes to solid yellow starch.
+Optimum drv matter She says: "Aim to harvest at a whole plant dry matter of 30-33% Harvest too early and starch in the solidate and remove air from the clamp, THE aims at harvest are to harvest increasing the risk of heating. the crop at the optimum dry matter, "To gauge the optimum dry matter, using the optimum cutting height collect at least five representative cobs. and optimum chop length, says Pressing your fingernail into exposed kernels should result in a soft cheese texture at top of the cob, but leave no indentation in kernels at the middle and bottom.
+Next, break cobs in half, A visible line will indicate where the milky white sugar portion in the kernels changes to solid yellow starch.
 You want one-third to one-half of the kernel as yellow starch.
 Confirm dry matter results using an oven or microwave test.
-"If growing 'stay green' varieties, the cob may be ready even if the plant does not look it.
+"If growing 'stay green' varieties. the cob may be ready even if the plant does not look it.
 If you wait until the plant looks mature, it may be past its best."
 Optimum cutting height Even if looking for extra bulk this harvest, don't be tempted to cut plants too low, says Mrs Bradley.
 The base of the stalk has little nutritional value and mould spores often start here, plus it increases the risks of soil contamination and mycotoxins, she explains.
 Optimum chop length "As with cutting date, chop length is about achieving the correct balance.
 Short chop lengths will make consolidation to remove air from the clamp easier, but will impact on how silage performs in the rumen.
-Consider chopping to 1.5-2cm," she suggests. boost from new initiative
+Consider chopping to 1.5-2cm," she suggests.